Ramirojos/SpritePlatformer/README.md

 Created both win and lose widgets, triggered when the player reaches the "Win zone" and when the player life reaches 0.

 Start Game
-Enable input after a imer reaches 0.
+Enable input after a timer reaches 0.
 Countdown widget.

 Level progression: